benkiefer/spring-web/README.md

 This build requires that you:
  - Have maven set up.
 (For help, see: http://maven.apache.org/)
- - Have an H2 database server running.
-(For help, see: http://www.h2database.com/html/main.html)
+ - Have a MYSQL database server running.
+(For help, see: http://www.mysql.com/)
- - Have my custom maven enforcer rules jar installed in your maven local repo.*
- - Have the following environment variables: DB_URL, DB_USERNAME, DB_PASSWORD
+ - Specify the following environment variables with appropriate values: DB_URL, DB_USERNAME, DB_PASSWORD

 To run the app: